vanderbiltrobotics/RoboticsIntelligenceWiki/home.md

 * Click on the `All Pages` button on the navigation bar on the left.
 This will list the hierarchy of subsections and pages in the navigation bar, which you can follow to find the article.
 * Use the search bar at the top to search for keywords in the article.

+# How to write an article
+You've found a topic you need to document.
+That's great!
+You just need to follow a few simple steps and you'll be writing your article in no time!

+Before you start this process, make sure you are logged in.
+Follow the instructions in [Creating an Account](#Creating_An_Account) if you've never logged in before.

+Let's say you were writing an article about selecting roller element bearings.
+1. Navigate to the correct subsection in which your article belongs.
+For the example, it would be Mechanical --> Part Selection.
+Once you are on the landing page for the section, click on `Create` in the top right corner.
+The path for subsections should already be filled in for you.
+Just add the title of the article at the end of the path.